Ismail H'Maidat: Brescia

 H'Maidat played for various teams in his youth career.
 In 2014, he joined Brescia.
 He made his Serie B debut on 30 May 2014 against Trapani.
 He came in as an 87th-minute substitute for Daniele Corvia in a 0–1 away win.

 Roma

 On 31 January 2016, H'Maidat moved to Serie A club Roma for €3.15 million fee (€150,000 cash plus Ndoj and Somma). on a four-and-a-half-year contract.
 He joined Ascoli on a temporary deal immediately.

 In August 2016 H'Maidat was signed by Serie B club Vicenza.
 He left the club in January 2017.
 He was loaned to Portuguese club Olhanense, which was coached by an Italian Cristiano Bacci.

 On 7 July 2017, H'Maidat was loaned to Belgian club Westerlo.
 In January 2018 he was fired by Westerlo for sportsperson unworthy behavior off the field.

 Como

 On 25 July 2019, after a trial period, H'Maidat was signed by Serie C club Como allowing him to return to active football.

 On 31 January 2022, H'Maidat was loaned to Südtirol.

+Bremer SV

+In August 2025, H'Maidat moved to Regionalliga Nord club Bremer SV.